Guinard History, Family Crest & Coats of Arms

 The family soon expanded, prospered and branched to Nevers where they were recognized as a noble family in the beginning of the 17th century.
 Paul Guynet is listed in the cartularies of Montélimar in 1632 when he married Isabeau Pansier.
 During the 1700's, Louis-François Guynet was a tobacco entrepreneur at Valence and the Commander of Saint-Grégoire-le-Grand.
 He married Louise-Anne Boveron and the ceremony was famous at Valence because it was held in the Church where the body of Pope Pius VI rested and was performed by Cardinal Spina in recognition of Louise-Anne's father's devoted efforts to save the Pope while he was held prisoner.
 A distinguished member of the family, Hippolyte Guynet, was an Industrialist of Paris and he was decorated as a Knight of the Legion of Honour during the 1800's.

-Important Dates for the Guinard family
+Early History of the Guinard family

 This web page shows only a small excerpt of our Guinard research.
 Another 88 words (6 lines of text) covering the years 1464 and 1700 are included under the topic Early Guinard History in all our PDF Extended History products and printed products wherever possible.